MicrosoftDocs/Viva/WorkplaceAnalytics/Use/csv-query-output-file.md

 # Understand and interpret query output

-After you run a query in Workplace Analytics, you'll see the Results in Query designer as a list with the option to download them as a .csv (comma-separated values) file.
+After you run a query in Workplace Analytics, you'll see the list of query results in **Query designer** > **Results** with the option to download them as a .csv (comma-separated values) file.

 ![.csv file download](../images/WpA/Use/qd-results-download.png)